Gloria, Oriental Mindoro: Geography

 Gloria is located 77 km from the provincial capital, Calapan.

 It is one of the 7 towns comprising Oriental Mindoro's second district.
 On its north lies its mother town Pinamalayan, on the west is the town of Sablayan in Occidental Mindoro.
 On the south is the town of Bansud, while on the east is the Tablas Strait.

 Climate

 Barangays

+Gloria is politically subdivided into 27 barangays.
+Each barangay consists of puroks and some have sitios.

-Gloria is divided into 27 barangays: nine (9) barangays are situated along the national highway - Bulaklakan, Maligaya, Kawit, Narra, Balete, Lucio Laurel, G. Antonino, Santa Maria and Banus; six (6) are coastal barangays - Tambong, San Antonio, Santa Theresa, Guimbonan, Maragooc and Agsalin; and twelve (12) interior barangays on the west side - Agos, A. Bonifacio, Alma Villa, Mirayan, Buong Lupa, Malamig, Malubay, M. Adriatico, Papandungin, Malayong, Banutan and Manguyang.
+Nine (9) barangays are situated along the national highway - Bulaklakan, Maligaya, Kawit, Narra, Balete, Lucio Laurel, G. Antonino, Santa Maria and Banus; six (6) are coastal barangays - Tambong, San Antonio, Santa Theresa, Guimbonan, Maragooc and Agsalin; and twelve (12) interior barangays on the west side - Agos, A. Bonifacio, Alma Villa, Mirayan, Buong Lupa, Malamig, Malubay, M. Adriatico, Papandungin, Malayong, Banutan and Manguyang.